Quebec Royal Canadian Mounted Police: 1976 Summer Olympic Games in Montréal

-On July 17, 1976, the entire world watched on as the opening ceremonies of the 21st Olympic Games unfolded in Montréal.
+On July 17, 1976, viewers worldwide watched as the opening ceremonies of the 21st Olympic Games unfolded in Montréal.
 The world-renowned Olympic Stadium, Montréal's architectural landmark, was built for that occasion.
-The building features the world's highest leaning tower.
+The building features the Montreal Tower, which is the world's tallest inclined tower, standing at a height of 165 meters (appoximately 541 feet).

-- The 2001 Summit of the Americas in Québec City
+The 2001 Summit of the Americas in Québec City

-From April 20 to 22, 2001, 34 democratically elected heads of state and government of North America, Central America, South America and the Caribbean met in Québec City for the third Summit of the Americas.
-The meeting is probably best remembered for the security measures put in place for the event and for the numerous public demonstrations that were held as the meetings took place.
-The Québec Summit attracted more than 50,000 demonstrators from across the Americas, ranking it among the top alterglobalist protest events to this day.
+From April 20 to 22, 2001, 34 democratically elected heads of state and government of North America, Central America, South America, and the Caribbean met in Québec City for the third Summit of the Americas.
+The meeting is well known for the security measures put in place for the event and for the numerous public demonstrations that were held as the meetings took place.
+The Québec Summit attracted more than 50,000 demonstrators from across the Americas, ranking it among the top alter-globalist protest events to this day.
 This international event, in which the RCMP played a key role, was marked by the largest security operation in Canadian history.

-- The 2008 Francophonie Summit in Québec City
+The 2008 Francophonie Summit in Québec City

 In October 2008, the largest ceremonial event ever to be held in Canada took place in Québec City, as 70 heads of state attended the 12th Conference of Heads of State and Government of Countries Using French as a Common Language, commonly called the Francophonie Summit.

-This Summit provides world leaders who share the French language with an opportunity to discuss topics such as international policy, the environment, Francophone cooperation, human rights, education, culture and democracy.
+This Summit provides world leaders who share the French language with an opportunity to discuss topics such as international policy, the environment, Francophone cooperation, human rights, education, culture, and democracy.
 The Summit is held every two years and is the highest authority in La Francophonie.

-Security for the Francophonie Summit, which was provided by the Royal Canadian Mounted Police, Service de police de la Ville de Québec and Sûreté du Québec, also required the collaboration of several federal, provincial and municipal partners and agencies.
+Security for the Francophonie Summit, which was provided by the Royal Canadian Mounted Police, the Quebec City Police Service, and Sûreté du Québec, also required the collaboration of several federal, provincial, and municipal partners and agencies.

 RCMP services in Quebec

 Although its primary focus is on the fight against major organized crime at the national and international levels, the RCMP has diverse responsibilities in Quebec.
-This section provides an overview of the duties performed by RCMP officers in "C" Division.
+This section provides an overview of the duties performed by RCMP officers in the "C" Division.